A look into the history, models, and availability of the Spanish handmade AYA shotguns.

 The AYA No. 2 Sidelock Shotgun

 The No. 2 is a sidelock designed under the same concept as the Holland and Holland which is not only considered a staple in fine gun making but a foundational principle of side-by-sides.
 Other than the popularity of L.C.
 Smith the American gunmakers never really pursued this style of shotgun, favoring what many consider a more practical and simpler design in the boxlock.
+(Note the L.C.
+Smith is not a Holland and Holland Design but their own sidelock design).
 Yet some of the most famous models of British guns to this day are sidelocks.

 This stands as AYA’s most popular shotgun and with custom ordering in fixed chokes and barrel lengths, as well other upgrades like a rounded action, it’s a versatile option for those seeking a truly custom gun.
 The shotgun can be made in .410, 28-gauge, 20-gauge, 16-gauge, and 12-gauge.
 It traditionally comes with a straight English stock with oil finish and case hardening finish on the action.
 Although traditionally made with two triggers, the option of a single trigger or single trigger with selector is also available.
 The classic English scroll engraving is the only part of the gun that is not done by hand but rather by laser.